Alojzij Cvikl: Pastoral and educational work

 After his ordination Fr.
 Cvikl served as a chaplain in the parish of Ljubljana-Dravlje and after that continued his postgraduate studies at the Lumen Vitae Faculty of the Saint-Louis University in Brussels, Belgium from 1988 until 1990 with a master's degree of the pedagogy.
 From 1990 to 1993 he again served as a parish priest of Ljubljana-Dravlje.

 From 1993 he worked atin the field of education in Ljubljana and also from 1995 until 2001 was a Provincial of the Slovenian Province of the Society of Jesus.
 In January 1996, he became President of the Association of Senior Ordinary Supervisors.
 During his presidency, the Association was renamed the Conference of Religious Institutions of Slovenia in 1999.
 After that he served as the Rector of the Pontifical Collegium Russicum in Rome (2001–2010), but in 2010 returned to Slovenia and worked as an economist of the Archdiocese of Maribor.

 Prelate

-On 14 March 2015, he was appointed by Pope Francis as an Archbishop of the Archdiocese of Maribor.
+On 14 March 2015, he was appointed by Pope Francis as an archbishop of the Archdiocese of Maribor.
 On 26 April 2015, he was consecrated as bishop by Archbishop Juliusz Janusz and other prelates of the Roman Catholic Church in the Cathedral of Saint John the Baptist in Maribor.
+The same year, he was also elected as president of Caritas Slovenia.

 On 13 March 2017 in Koper, the Slovenian bishops elected Archbishop Cvikl as the vice-president of the Episcopal Conference of Slovenia for a term of five years and on 24 March 2022 he was replaced at this office by Bishop Peter Štumpf.